Erika-Russi/accounting_fraud_detect/README.md

 ## Feature Engineering

 1. Once I had my dataset, I added [Benford's Law](https://medium.com/@erika.russi/benny-and-the-di-gits-e6bb9f40c552) as my first feature.
 Benford's Law is the "Mathematical theory of leading digits.
-Specifically, in data sets, the leading digit(s) is (are) distributed in a specific, nonuniform way."
+Specifically, in data sets, the leading digits are distributed in a specific, nonuniform way."
 If a company had committed fraud, then the counts of leading digits from their financial statements should stray from the theoretical numbers, and when graphing the numbers, it appeared to be the case:

 <p align="center">
 <img width="800" alt="Benford's Law" src="https://github.com/Erika-Russi/accounting_fraud_detect/blob/master/images/benford_frauds.png">